ngonied/ngonied/README.md

 - 👋 Hi, I’m @ngonied
 - 👀 I’m interested in fullstack (LAMP) with python, network application programming, desktop application development and embedded systems.
-- 🌱 I’m currently learning Python Django, Javascript(pure and JQuery)
-- 💞️ I’m looking to collaborate on django web apps, both back end front end.
-- 📫 How to reach me ngoniechizororo@gmail.com, +276581403087.
+- 📫 How to reach me ngoniechizororo@gmail.com, +27651063087.
+- Open for DRF, Django, Python, ReactJs etc gigs and work.

 <!---
 ngonied/ngonied is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.